 - A report from the Poverty and Inequality Commission on year one Local Child Poverty Action Reports

 - A dashboard of local data relevant to child poverty

 - A Peer Support Network for local child poverty leads in health and local authority settings to come together to share policy and practice on child poverty locally.
 Contact the National Co-ordinator (details below) to join the network

 - Examples of policy and practice in addressing different aspects of child poverty, drawn from the 2019/2020 Local Child Poverty Action Reports

 The Improvement Service is keen to support continued progress and development in relation to Local Child Poverty Action Reports.
 Please contact the National Coordinator if your area would benefits from:

 - Individual feedback on your year one or draft report

-- Input to local (or regional) planning meetings or events from nation partners
+- Input to local (or regional) planning meetings or events from national partners

 - A facilitated self-assessment process